Kate-Zh/spotify-api-academic-project/README.md

 14. Industrial Rock
 15. Melodic Groove Metal

-Let's see how this correlates with the main spitify audio features:
+Let's see how this correlates with the main spotify audio features:

 **acousticness** - a confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.
 (>= 0 <= 1)